Domestic abuse - help and advice

 • Making you beg for money

-Sexual violence and abuse:
+Sexual violence and abuse

 • Forcing you to engage in unwanted sexual acts

-• Withholding affection and sex
+• Withholding affection or sex

-• Refusing to practice safe sex
+• Refusing to practise safe sex

 • Sexual name-calling

-Stalking is a pattern of persistent and unwanted attention that makes you feel pestered, scared, anxious or harassed.
+Stalking is a pattern of persistent and unwanted attention that makes you feel pestered, scared, anxious, or harassed.

 Some examples of stalking are: